30-Minute Chicken Coconut Curry Recipe

 - 1 tablespoon EACH: ground cumin, coriander, and turmeric

-- 1 teaspoon cayenne powder (optional)
+- 1 teaspoon cayenne powder (omit for no spice)

 - 3 chicken breasts (chopped into bite-sized pieces)